 Nicola Bulley: Timeline of events since her disappearance

-Ms Bulley disappeared while walking her springer spaniel Willow in the village of St Michael’s on Wyre, Lancashire.
+Police are still searching for the mother-of-two, who vanished on January 27.

-Police are still searching for missing mother-of-two Nicola Bulley, 19 days since she vanished.
+Police are still searching for missing mother-of-two Nicola Bulley on the three-week anniversary of her disappearance.

 Ms Bulley disappeared while walking her springer spaniel Willow in the village of St Michael’s on Wyre, Lancashire, after she dropped her two daughters – aged six and nine – at school on January 27.